Mendasp/NS2Plus/README.md

 	- Overhead spectators now get the player name in yellow if the player is parasited.
 	- Made ammo bars for Marine Commanders colored depending on primary weapon, like in spectator view.
 	- Redid the way Minimal GUI affects the Armory and Prototype Lab buy menus.

-- 19/03/2014 (Build 264):
-	- Reworked options system (internal).
-Console commands have changed.
-This has exposed some options that used to be only console commands.
-Type chud in console for help.
-	- You can now toggle map particles separate from minimal particles.
-	- Added new menu entry "Custom HUD" for the mod options, it has 3 tabs, Visual, HUD, Map.
-	- The changelog is always available in the new Custom HUD menu option on the bottom left.
-	- Reenabled Hive stats for servers that only run CHUD but not [Shine] NS2Stats.
-	- Updated Veil low lights file.
-Also updated the rest to make sure they are up to date.

 Credits/Thanks to
 =================